ProgressNow: History and mission

 The group co-sponsored a blogging workspace, 'The Big Tent', during the 2008 Democratic National Convention.
 In 2007, progressnow.org received multiple honors from the Golden Dot Awards (online political advocacy awards).

 In 2010, the book The Blueprint: How Democrats Won Colorado, and Why Republicans Everywhere Should Care by Adam Schrager and Rob Witwer described ProgressNow as the "crown jewel" of the progressive investors' effort to flip the state.

 Affordable Care Act advocacy

 In October 2013, ProgressNow Colorado released a controversial series of advertisements promoting Obamacare.
 According to the Denver Post, one advertisement "features a woman flashing a thumbs up with one hand and holding a packet of birth-control pills in the other.
 She is wrapped in a man's arm next to text that includes the sentence 'Let's hope he's as easy to get as this birth control.'"
 In response to inquiries about whether taxpayer funding was used for the advertising campaign, the executive director of ProgressNow Colorado said, "I know some people are saying this is a taxpayer-funded campaign...but that is just not the case."
 ProgressNow said the series of advertisements was paid for with donations and individual contributions, and the organization denied association with state agencies.

-Plagiarism claims

-In November 2013, ProgressNow Michigan released a report critiquing the Mackinac Center, a Michigan-based, free-market think tank.
-Portions of the report were copied, without attribution, from a 2011 article in Mother Jones.
-The report also copied an explanatory note from a report written by the Center for Media and Democracy.
-After accusations of plagiarism were published in the Daily Caller, ProgressNow changed the passages in question and added a disclaimer to the front page of the report, stating "An earlier version of this report inadvertently left out two citations, which have been included in this version."